uniwswap/uniwens-docs/permanent-registrar-faq.md

 # Registrar Frequently Asked Questions

-## About the LNS Registrar
+## About the ĐNS Registrar

-### How many transactions are required to register a .bch name?
+### How many transactions are required to register a .doge name?

 The registrar uses two transactions (commit and reveal) to register a name.

-### How long does it take to register a name using the .bch registrar?
+### How long does it take to register a name using the .doge registrar?

 It takes less than 5 minutes to register a name, including a 1-minute delay between the first and second transactions to prevent frontrunning.

-### Do we need to do anything to ensure the continued use of existing LNS names?
+### Do we need to do anything to ensure the continued use of existing ĐNS names?

-Make sure you renew your LNS names before they expire!
+Make sure you renew your ĐNS names before they expire!
 You add registration years to any name at any time, and for any duration you'd like.

-### What happens if I have several LNS names with different renewal dates?
+### What happens if I have several ĐNS names with different renewal dates?

-You can add registration years to many names at a time on your My Account page in the LNS Manager App.
+You can add registration years to many names at a time on your My Account page in the ĐNS Manager App.

 ### How do renewals work?